 - individual consultants

 LSSC works with Community Colleges that offer either an Associate Degrees or Certificates in library support staff training programs.
 LSSC reviews college’s graduation requirements and then individual courses to find if the college requires its graduates to complete courses that cover three elective and three required LSSC Competency Sets.
 If so, LSSC will sign an agreement with the College that states their graduates must only apply and enroll in LSSC to receive the LSSC Certification.
-These graduates need not complete additional courses or submit portfolios.
+These graduates need not complete additional courses.

 13. Are courses offered locally?

 Approved courses are offered face-to-face or online.
 You may want to ask library educational providers in your area to contact LSCC program staff about offering an approved course.

 14. Where do I find out about approved courses and Recognition Agreements?